stineb/soilm_global/data_openaccess/README.md

 The datasets provided here include:

-- Site-level FLUXNET GPP estimates and GPP model results from the P-model (Wang et al., 2017) and MODIS MOD17A2H (Running et al., 2004)
+- Site-level GPP model results from the P-model (Wang et al., 2017)
 - Model outputs from global simulations with the P-model (Wang et al., 2017) as implemented for the study by Stocker et al. (2018b)

 This data may be used to partly reproduce results presented in Stocker et al. (2018b) *Nature Geosci.*.
 "Partly" because we used data for our analysis that was not open access but was confidentially shared with us.
 This includes remote sensing-based GPP estimates from the BESS and VPM models.
-MODIS GPP was downloaded from an open access repository and shared here.
-Please cite its original reference Running et al. (2004).
+Other open access data that was used for the analysis may not be distributed under this DOI.
+This includes FLUXNET 2015 data and MODIS data.

 For reproducing results of Stocker et al. (2018b) regarding site-scale evaluations, run for example the scripts `plot_bias_all.R` and `plot_bias_problem.R`, available from (Github)[https://github.com/stineb/soilm_global] or (Zenodo)[https://zenodo.org/record/1286966#.W6TFipMzbUI], using CSV files provided here (see comments in scripts).
 For more insight, including analysis of global simulation outputs, see RMarkdown file `si_soilm_global.Rmd`.
 This renders the supplementary information PDF document provided along with Stocker et al. (2018b), which is available also on (RPubs)[http://rpubs.com/stineb/si_soilm_global2].

-The datasets are prepared for open access distribution by script `prepare_data_openaccess.R ` on (Github)[https://github.com/stineb/soilm_global] or (Zenodo)[https://zenodo.org/record/1286966#.W6TFipMzbUI].
+The present datasets are prepared by script `prepare_data_openaccess.R ` on (Github)[https://github.com/stineb/soilm_global] or (Zenodo)[https://zenodo.org/record/1286966#.W6TFipMzbUI].

 ## Data description